fpolchow/dsc-04-45-04-generating-word-embeddings-lab-nyc-career-ds-102218/README.md

-# Generating Word Embeddings - Lab
+# Generating Word Embeddings - Codealong

 ## Introduction

-In this lab, we'll learn how to generate our own word embeddings by training our own Word2Vec model, and also by building embedding layers right into our Deep Neural Networks!
+In this codealong, we'll learn how to generate our own word embeddings by training our own Word2Vec model, and also by building embedding layers right into our Deep Neural Networks!

 ## Objectives